krathalan/wtwitch/README.md

 # wtwitch
 A terminal-based Twitch app.
 Watch Twitch without proprietary JavaScript and without being tracked.

+Wtwitch will tell Streamlink to use GNOME MPV.
+If GNOME MPV is not installed, wtwitch will tell Streamlink to use VLC -- the default Streamlink player.
+Wtwitch favors GNOME MPV because GNOME MPV supports [Wayland](https://wayland.freedesktop.org/), whereas VLC does not (yet).

 Usage of a config file (e.g. `~/.config/wtwitch/config.txt`) should be coming soon and should make customizing the script much easier.

 ## Dependencies